File Operations in Perl¶

 Also see: operators.

-is too cumbersome, you can use qx
+If using File::Find is too cumbersome, you can use qx (or backticks) to

-spawn a subshell and execute a shell command (find
+spawn a subshell and execute a shell command (find).

 my @names;